4 most popular spread betting strategies

 Traders looking to trade this strategy will look at the price moving towards one of these key levels and wait for the price to break out.
 Once the price breaks out, traders could look to enter the trade and ride the trend from start to finish.

-You could utilise the volume indicator to detect an increase in volume at key levels.
-Combine this with technical indicators like the RSI or MACD for further confirmation of whether a breakout is probable.
+You could use the volume indicator to detect an increase in volume at key levels.
+Combine this with technical indicators like the RSI or MACD to further confirm whether a breakout is probable.

 To enter a trade, you could open the trade directly or place a limit-entry order at the key levels.
 The order will be filled when the price breaks above or below the support or resistance levels.